dhruva1108/cframe/README.md

 # cframe
-# This is a package which has been developed to read large csv files at a faster rate.
+### This is a python package designed to read Big_Data and do the operations
-# It involves libraries dask, vaex and modin.pandas